 A professional course in the structure and function of the human body.
 Lecture and laboratory.
-(For nursing and certain other paramedical students; Physical Education, Music Therapy and other interested students.
-A student may not receive credit for both 101 and 103.
+(A student may not receive credit for both 101 and 103.
 Does not apply to the major or minor.)

-Distribution: Biology
+Distribution: Chemistry/Biology

-Major: Prerequisite for the BSN major
+Major: Required prerequisite for BSN major